openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authentication/40-certificate-management.md

 The Ziti SDKs provide helper functions for this process and issuing these requests manually should not be necessary.

-The `id` necessary to extend a specific authenticator may be obtained by listing the clients current authenticators with `GET edge/*/v1/current-identity/authenticators` where `*` may be `management` or `client`.
+The `id` necessary to extend a specific authenticator may be obtained by listing the client's current authenticators with `GET edge/*/v1/current-identity/authenticators` where `*` may be `management` or `client`.
 The CSR provided must be PEM encoded.